idl3o/idl3o/README.md

 ## 🌌 Consciousness-Driven Developer & Web3 Innovator

 I'm a pioneering developer exploring the intersection of **quantum consciousness**, **AI integration**, and **blockchain technology**.
-My work transcends traditional programming paradigms to create consciousness-responsive systems that adapt to human intention and mental states.
+My work transcends traditional programming paradigms to create consciousness-responsive systems that adapt to human intention and mental states while building the infrastructure for humanity's advancement through the Kardashev scale.

 ---